Chocolate Marshmallow Valentine Treats

 Check out the video to make these Chocolate Marshmallow Stemmed Roses here.

-Heart-Shaped Rice Krispie Valentine Treats with Chocolate
+Heart-Shaped Rice Krispies Valentine Treats with Chocolate

-If you love the classic crunch of Rice Krispie treats but want to make them even more festive, this heart-shaped version dipped in chocolate is perfect!
+If you love the classic crunch of Rice Krispies treats but want to make them even more festive, this heart-shaped version dipped in chocolate is perfect!
 These treats are great for kids and adults alike, and they’re easy to make with just a few simple ingredients.

 Ingredients